gbmhunter/blog/content/electronics/communication-protocols/4-20ma-current-loops/_index.md

 The HART communication protocol (_Highway Addressable Remote Transducer_) is a separate communications protocol which can communicate on the same wires as the 4-20mA current loop protocol.

-.The logo for the HART communication protocol. image::hart-communication-protocol-logo-4-20ma-current-loop.jpg[width=400px]
+{{% figure src="hart-communication-protocol-logo-4-20ma-current-loop.jpg" width="400px" caption="The logo for the HART communication protocol." %}}

 It transmits one or digital signals which are **superimposed** onto the 4-20mA current signal.